 Spot Technical Issues

 Technical issues can cause havoc for your ad spend.
-If tracking isn’t set up correctly on one of your web properties, your data will be all wrong.
+If your PPC tracking isn’t set up correctly on one of your web properties, your data will be all wrong.

 You’ll hopefully notice technical issues straight away on accounts you run, but you should always spend time correctly setting up new accounts.